 The fees included in this table should be accounted for in the financial statements for the financial reporting period concerned, in accordance with accounting conventions used by the vehicle.

-How should the INREV GAV be calculated for the INREV Total Expense Ratio (TER) and the Real Estate Expense ratio (REER)?
+How should the INREV GAV be calculated for the Total Global Expense Ratio (TGER) and the Real Estate Expense ratio (REER)?

-For the disclosure of the INREV TER and REER a calculation based on INREV NAV and INREV GAV is required.
+For the disclosure of the INREV TGER and REER a calculation based on INREV GAV is required.

-In using/preparing the INREV TER and REER the question might arise about which components should be included in calculating the (INREV GAV) denominator of these ratios.
+In using/preparing the INREV TGER and REER the question might arise about which components should be included in calculating the (INREV GAV) denominator of these ratios.

 The fund manager should be transparent in its reporting to investors and explain the methodology and assumptions used for the calculation of the GAV, as required by both INREV NAV and Fee and Expense Metrics modules.